craigerskine/goblingang.rocks/_design/tracks.md

 - Again, super slow — this feels like the last breath of a doomed king.
 - Optionally fade out with reverb or slide down after the final note.

-Both tracks start and end on G for seamless playback.
+⚠️⚠️ First and last tracks start and end on G for seamless playback.
 The Hollow King's death becomes the Wretchmaw's rebirth.